garrison20/dc-metro/README.md

 ![Putty Print Statements](img/putty-matrix-portal-output.jpg)

-## Errors
-You can also view errors and their full traceback to its location in your code.
+**NOTE**: You can also view errors and their full traceback to its location in your code.

 ![Putty Errors](img/putty-matrix-portal-error.jpg)